Meshcapade/SMPL_blender_addon/README.md

 3. Enable SMPL-X for Blender add-on
 4. Enable sidebar in 3D Viewport>View>Sidebar
 5. SMPL-X tool will show up in sidebar

+## Notes
++ The add-on GUI (gender, texture, hand pose) does not reflect the state of the currently selected SMPL-X model if you work with multiple models in one scene.
++ To maintain editor responsiveness the add-on does not automatically recalculate joint locations when you change the shape manually via Blender shape keys.
+Use the `Update Joint Locations` button to update the joint locations after manual shape key change.
++ To maintain editor responsiveness the add-on does not automatically recalculate the corrective pose shape keys when edit the armature pose.
+Use the `Update Pose Shapes` button to update the joint locations after pose changes.

 ## License
 + Generated body mesh data using this add-on: